danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 - When _N_ = 10 million, about 10 seconds.
 - When _N_ = 100 million, about 100 seconds.

 Imagine how differently we would interact with technologies if search results took 100 or more seconds to process.
-Sorting items is one way to enable more efficient searching.
+Sorting elements is one way to enable more efficient searching.

-**Binary search** returns the index of an item in a _sorted array_ in worst case logarithmic time by using the sorted order to discard half the remaining items after each comparison.
-Instead of checking each item one-by-one from left-to-right in the array, binary search instead starts at the middle of the current problem and compares to the middle item to decide whether the proceed left or right.
+**Binary search** returns the index of an element in a _sorted array_ in worst case logarithmic time by using the sorted order to discard half the remaining elements after each comparison.
+Instead of checking each element one-by-one from left-to-right in the array, binary search instead starts at the middle of the current problem and compares to the middle element to decide whether the proceed left or right.

 {% include youtube.html id="RfoP3xULk70" start="11" end="641" aspect_ratio="16/9" %}